shauv-k/Voice-Navigation-Robot-IvLabs/README.md

 ## Description

-This is a personal repository the IvLabs Voice-Nav Robot Project.
+This is a personal repository for the IvLabs Voice-Nav Robot Project.
 We will be using ROS noetic and Ubuntu 20.4 for this project.

 ## Methodology